ronaldbosma/blog/content/blog/where-to-position-specflow-in-the-test-pyramid/index.md

 ### Gherkin scenario test layer

 I find the component test layer ideal for automating most Gherkin scenarios.
-Their scope is not to small, as it usually is with unit tests, and I still get the advantages of in-process tests.
+Their scope is not too small, as it usually is with unit tests, and I still get the advantages of in-process tests.

 When you automate most of your scenarios at the component layer, the need for having a lot of unit tests decreases.
 The test pyramid will become a test tree as shown in the image below.